Experienced Sacramento Attorney Explains CA Divorce Procedures

 Certified family law specialist guides you step by step

 If you have decided to dissolve your marriage or domestic partnership, you probably have many questions about the divorce process.
-Court filings, hearings, settlement conferences and mediation can be intimidating, but with the personalized guidance you receive from the Law Office of Stephanie L. Williams, you can have confidence every step of the way.
+Court filings, hearings, settlement conferences and mediation can be intimidating, but with the personalized guidance you receive from Williams Family Law, you can have confidence every step of the way.
 No attorney can take all the stress out of divorce, but as a family law specialist, certified by the California State Bar, Ms. Williams is prepared to manage any problems that might arise.

 Different marital dissolution options in California

 Before you commit to a particular course of action, it’s important to know all your options.
 In California, there are several ways you can dissolve your marriage:

 - Annulment — A civil annulment declares that a legal marriage was never formed, due to circumstances that render it invalid from the beginning.

 - Divorce — A final divorce legally ends the marriage and settles matters of spousal support, child custody, child support and division of property.

 - Legal separation — If parties are not ready for a final divorce, or if one or both spouses has a religious objection to divorce, legal separation settles all ancillary issues.
 The only difference is that the spouses are not free to remarry.

 - Summary dissolution — If you have been married or in a domestic partnership for less than five years, have no children from the union, and have limited property issues, you can file for this expedited divorce process.